leafac/leafac.com/prose/playing-the-game-with-plt-redex/overview.md

 <figure markdown="1">
 ![](stepper-5.png){:width="600"}
 <figcaption markdown="1">
 Playing Peg Solitaire with PLT Redex’s `stepper`.
 The main pane shows the board over time, with pegs that changed on the last move highlighted.
-The bottom pane shows in purple the path we have taken, and white nodes are alternative paths with different moves, for example, jumping left instead of right.
+The bottom pane shows in purple the path we have taken, and white nodes are alternative paths with different moves, for example, jumping right instead of left.
 </figcaption>
 </figure>